tirthysw/light_anno/README.md

     use GET token to specify the path of an image ("img=Images/02_2.jpg")

-* please notices that one of the library, KineticJS, stops supporting anymore.([see issue](https://github.com/ericdrowell/KineticJS/issues/1048)) we directly upgraded to latest version, but it might contains some errors.
+* please notices that one of the library, KineticJS, stops supporting anymore.([see this issue](https://github.com/ericdrowell/KineticJS/issues/1048)) we directly upgraded to latest version, but it might contains some errors.

 #### How to Add Box Proxy?